Driving research of Myalgic Encephalomyelitis / Chronic Fatigue Syndrome (ME / CFS),

 OBJECTIVES

-• Characterize prevalence and severity of CNS structural abnormalities using T1/T2 structural magnetic resonance imaging (MRI).
+• Characterize the prevalence and severity of CNS structural abnormalities and microglia activation using structural and diffusion-based magnetic resonance imaging (MRI).

-• Characterize CSF pressure and flow using invasive and noninvasive techniques.
+• Characterize CSF pressure and flow using noninvasive and invasive techniques during lumbar puncture.

-• Identify biomarkers of the disease by extensive and detailed analyses of CSF, blood and saliva, using proteomics and metabolomics.
+• Identify biomarkers of the disease by extensive and detailed analyses of CSF and blood using proteomics and metabolomics.